lgblgblgb/xep128/README.md

 # Installation on Windows (binary, .exe)

 I've never used Windows, nor I have Windows installed.
 So the best I will be able to do is trying to cross-compile for Windows on Linux.
-This would also require some modification and architecture dependent parts, maybe.

 You can try to compile Xep128 yourself using Linux with cross compiling target for win32.

-Or you can try my build (WARNING!
-Not tested, I have no windows!)
+*Or you can try my build (WARNING!
+Not tested, I have no windows!)*

 http://xep128.lgb.hu/files/xep128.zip